Potty Training

 Getting It Right

-Children who start training when they show clear readiness (typically between 27-32 months) often complete the process in 10 months or less — with far less stress for everyone involved.
+Children showing clear readiness (typically 27-32 months) often complete in 10 months or less.

 Key insight: Starting earlier doesn't produce earlier completion — it produces longer training with more daily effort.
 Matching training to readiness is what matters.